gaurangi10/gaurangi10/README.md

 - 👋 Hi, I’m @gaurangi10
-- 👀 I’m interested in data analyst and I'm still finding more domains to work.
+- 👀 I’m interested in data analysis and still finding more domains to work.
 - 🌱 I’m currently learning Power BI
-- 💞️ I’m looking for both internship and full-time rolls.
+- 💞️ I’m looking for full-time roles.
-- 📫 How to reach me - gaurangishartma10@gmail.com
+- 📫 How to reach me - sharmagaurangi0931@gmail.com

 <!---
 gaurangi10/gaurangi10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.